Kington and Eardisley Railway: History

-Titley Junction - Eardisley
+Titley Junction – Eardisley

 When the Hay Tramway was authorised for conversion to a railway in 1859, it was decided that its extension, the Kington Tramway, would also need to be converted.
 The tramway shares were bought for £45 for each £100 share by an agreement dated 19 December 1861.
-The Kington and Eardisley Railway Act received Royal Assent on 30 June 1862, authorising the company to raise £100,000, buy and convert the Kington Tramway to standard gauge and build a link from Lyonshall to Marston, which was never built.
+The Kington and Eardisley Railway Act 1862 (25 & 26 Vict. c. lxvii) received royal assent on 30 June 1862, authorising the company to raise £100,000, buy and convert the Kington Tramway to standard gauge and build a link from Lyonshall to Marston, which was never built.
 Thomas Savin, the railway contractor, backed the scheme, though his £16,000 of shares were sold when he went bankrupt in January 1866.
 Running powers over the Leominster and Kington Railway from Kington to Titley Junction were agreed on 14 April 1868.
 The line opened on 3 August 1874.

 Kington - New Radnor

 After the Leominster and Kington Railway opened to Kington in 1857, most of the lime traffic from Burlinjobb (between Dolyhir and Stanner) was transferred from the 3 ft 6 in tramway (from 1862 owned by the Kington and Eardisley Railway) to the railway at Kington.
-The lime traffic was increasing and it was hoped to build a railway to Rhayader and Aberystwyth, so the Kington and Eardisley Railway got an Act for a railway from Kington to New Radnor, mainly parallel to the tramway, on 16 June 1873.
+The lime traffic was increasing and it was hoped to build a railway to Rhayader and Aberystwyth, so the Kington and Eardisley Railway got an act of Parliament, the Kington and Eardisley Railway Act 1873 (36 & 37 Vict. c. lxxix), for a railway from Kington to New Radnor, mainly parallel to the tramway, on 16 June 1873.
 It opened on 25 September 1875.